antmicro/renode-linux-runner-action/README.md

 Copyright (c) 2022-2023 [Antmicro](https://www.antmicro.com)

-This action enables users to run workflows that require certain Linux [devices](#devices) not available in the default GitHub runners.
-It even provides the means to run entire custom kernels.
+This action enables users to run workflows that require certain Linux [devices](#devices) not available in default GitHub runners and provides the means to run entire custom kernels.
 This is achieved by running an emulated Linux system inside [Renode](https://renode.io/).
-Because each project has very different requirements, this action provides an environment that's as configurable as possible.

 ## Parameters

 ### Tests configuration

-- [`renode-run`](#running-your-commands-in-an-emulated-linux-system) - A command, list or [YAML Task](#tasks) with commands to run in Renode.
+- [`renode-run`](#running-your-commands-in-an-emulated-linux-system) - A single command, list of commands or a [YAML Task](#tasks) containing commands to be run in Renode
 - [`shared-dirs`](#shared-directories) - Shared directory paths.
-The contents of these directories will be mounted in Renode.
+Their contents will be mounted in Renode
-- [`python-packages`](#python-packages) - Python packages from PyPI or a Git repository that will be sideloaded into the emulated Linux system.
+- [`python-packages`](#python-packages) - Python packages from PyPI or a Git repository that will be sideloaded into the emulated Linux system
-- [`repos`](#git-repositories) - Git repositories that will be sideloaded into the emulated system.
+- [`repos`](#git-repositories) - Git repositories that will be sideloaded into the emulated system
 - [`fail-fast`](#fail-fast) - Fail after first non-zero exit code instead of failing at the end.
-Default: `true`
+Default: `true`.

 ### OS configuration

 - [`rootfs-size`](#rootfs-size) - Set the size of the rootfs image.
 Default: `auto`
 - [`image-type`](#image) - `native` or `docker`.
 Read about the differences in the [image section](#image)
-- [`image`](#image) - URL of the path to a `tar.xz` archive with a Linux rootfs for the specified architecture or a Docker image identifier.
+- [`image`](#image) - URL path to a Linux rootfs `tar.xz` archive for the specified architecture or a Docker image identifier.
 If not specified, the action will use the default one.
-See releases for examples.
+See releases for examples
 - [`tasks`](#tasks) - Allows you to change the way the system is initialized.
 See [Tasks](#tasks) for more details.

 ### Board and devices configuration

-- [`network`](#network) - Enable access to the Internet in the emulated Linux system?
+- [`network`](#network) - Enable Internet access in the emulated Linux system.
 Default: `true`
 - [`devices`](#devices) - List of devices to add to the emulated system.
-If not specified, the action will not add any devices.
+If not specified, the action will not add any devices
 - [`kernel`](#kernel) - URL or path to the `tar.xz` archive containing the compiled embedded Linux kernel and initramfs.
 If not specified, the action will use the default kernel.
-See releases for examples.
+See releases for examples
 - [`arch`](#emulation) - Processor architecture
 - [`board`](#board) - A specific board name, or `default` for architecture default, or `custom` for a custom board
 - [`resc`](#board) - Custom Renode script
-- [`repl`](#board) - Custom Renode platform description
+- [`repl`](#board) - Custom Renode platform description.

 ## Running your commands in an emulated Linux system

-This is the simplest example of running your commands in the emulated Linux system.
+This is the simplest example of how you can run your commands in the emulated Linux system.
 The default image will boot and log itself into a basic shell session.

 ```yaml
 - uses: antmicro/renode-linux-runner-action@v1